jimblandy/context-switch/README.md

 ## Measuring memory use

-The script `thread-brigade/measure.sh` runs `thread-brigade` with varying numbers of threads, and measures its virtual and resident memory consumption at each count.
-You can then do a simple linear regression to see the memory use of a single thread.
-In my measurements, each thread costs around 9.5KiB in user space.
+The scripts `thread-brigade/measure.sh` and `async-brigade/measure.sh` run their respective brigade microbenchmarks with varying numbers of tasks, and measure the virtual and resident memory consumption at each count.
+You can then do a linear regression to see the memory use of a single task.
+Note that `async-brigade/measure.sh` runs 10x as many tasks, to keep the noise down.

+As mentioned above, in my measurements, each thread costs around 9.5KiB, and each async task costs around 0.4KiB, so the async version uses about 1/20th as much memory as the threaded version.

 To run this script, you'll need to have the Linux `pmap` utility installed; this gives an accurate measurement of resident set size.
 On Fedora, this is included